yuval-beiser/algo-trading/AllCode.md

 //Close < longStop * (1-os1/100)
 and
 crossind1 = true
-and
-crossind2 = False

 //and
+//crossind2 = False

+//and
 //close > lastExitPrice
 Then
 begin
-if crossind1 = true and crossind2 = False
-then longbuyingPower3 =2;
-Sell longbuyingPower3 shares Next Bar at Market;
+Sell Next Bar at Market;

 // Generate an intra-bar alert if alertsGenerated >0